filipasenra/FEUP-COMP-TP2/README.md

 The code is generated to a folder called jasmin.

 The best instructions are chosen in each situation.
 The code is not wrote directly to the file but to a buffer, in order to compute the *limit_stack* and the *limit_locals* values.
-After the limit of the stack and locals is computed, the instructors are wrote to the output file followed by the code present in the buffer.
+After the *limit of the stack* and *locals* are computed, the instructions are wrote to the output file followed by the code present in the buffer.

 We opted for an iterative approach:
 * Generates class structure with constructor;
 * Generates the fields;
-* Generates methods;
+* Generates methods:
     * Generates the correct number for limit_stack and limit_locals;
     * Generates the variable assignments;
     * Generates arithmetic operations;